Lesser Green's Function and Chirality-Reduced Entropy via the In-Medium NJL Model: Introduction

 \section{Introduction}

-The spontaneous breakdown (SBCS) and restoration of chiral symmetry constitute a fundamental aspect of Quantum Chromodynamics (QCD) and play a central role in the mass generation mechanism of hadrons and in the formation of the quark-gluon plasma (QGP) at high temperature or density \cite{Nambu:1961fr,Klevansky:1992qe,Hatsuda:1994pi,Buballa:2003qv,Fukushima:2010bq}.
-In the QCD vacuum, chiral symmetry is dynamically broken, leading to a large constituent quark mass and giving rise to light pseudoscalar mesons as Nambu-Goldstone bosons.
+The spontaneous breakdown (SBCS) and restoration of chiral symmetry are central aspects of Quantum Chromodynamics (QCD), playing key roles in hadron mass generation and in the formation of the quark--gluon plasma (QGP) at high temperature or density~\cite{Nambu:1961fr,Klevansky:1992qe,Hatsuda:1994pi,Buballa:2003qv,Fukushima:2010bq}.
+In the QCD vacuum, chiral symmetry is dynamically broken, leading to a large constituent quark mass and the emergence of light pseudoscalar mesons as Nambu--Goldstone bosons.
 As temperature or baryon density increases, the quark condensate $\langle\bar{q}q\rangle$ melts, the constituent mass decreases, and chiral symmetry is partially restored.
-Lattice QCD simulations have established that this restoration occurs through a smooth crossover at vanishing chemical potential for physical quark masses \cite{Aoki:2006we,Borsanyi:2010cj}.
-At the same time, effective models such as the Nambu--Jona-Lasinio (NJL), Polyakov-NJL (PNJL), and instanton-based models successfully reproduce the qualitative features of the QCD phase diagram \cite{Klevansky:1992qe,Hatsuda:1994pi,Ratti:2005jh,Fukushima:2008wg,Nam:2009nn}.
+Lattice QCD simulations indicate that this restoration occurs through a smooth crossover at vanishing chemical potential for physical quark masses~\cite{Aoki:2006we,Borsanyi:2010cj}.
+Effective approaches such as the Nambu--Jona-Lasinio (NJL), Polyakov-NJL (PNJL), and instanton-based models reproduce the qualitative features of the QCD phase diagram~\cite{Klevansky:1992qe,Hatsuda:1994pi,Ratti:2005jh,Fukushima:2008wg,Nam:2009nn}.

-Recently, concepts from quantum information theory have been applied to strongly interacting systems to characterize their microscopic coherence and correlations in terms of entanglement entropy \cite{Vedral:2002zz,Amico:2007ag,Calabrese:2009qy,Casini:2014aia}.
-In QCD and other field-theoretical systems, entanglement-based observables have been used to probe confinement, deconfinement, topological ordering, and spin structures \cite{Levin:2006zz,Ryu:2006bv,Kharzeev:2017qzs,Nam:2025hei}.
-The von Neumann entropy, in particular, provides a quantitative measure of quantum coherence loss and has been proposed as a diagnostic tool for phase transitions in gauge theories and many-body systems.
+Recent developments have applied concepts from quantum information theory to strongly interacting systems, using entropy-based observables to characterize correlations and mixedness~\cite{Vedral:2002zz,Amico:2007ag, Calabrese:2009qy,Casini:2014aia}.
+In QCD and related field theories, such ideas have been explored in connection with confinement, deconfinement, topology, spin structures, and high-energy observables, including entanglement entropy in deep-inelastic scattering, entropy production in hadronic final states, and QCD evolution of entanglement-related quantities~\cite{Levin:2006zz,Ryu:2006bv, Kharzeev:2017qzs,Zhang:2021hra,Hentschinski:2024gaa,Nam:2025hei}.
+These developments show that information-theoretic quantities can provide useful probes of correlations that are not always directly visible in conventional local order parameters.